annisapf/Password-Generator/README.md

 ## Goal
 <p>AS AN employee with access to sensitive data.
 I WANT to randomly generate a password that meets certain criteria.
 SO THAT I can create a strong password that provides greater security.</p>

-<p>Given information above, we know that the most important factor in generating a strong random passwords is to make a long, unique, random strings of characters (combination of symbol, number, lowercase and uppercase).
-This might help us to generate a strong, unguessable and low-risk choosen one.</p>
+<p>A strong password provides essential protection from financial fraud and identity theft since most of our important transactions happen over internet.
+Hackers usually break into computers, applications, website by guessing passwords.
+The most important factor in generating a strong random passwords is to make a long, unique, random strings of characters (combination of symbol, number, lowercase and uppercase).
+This might help us to generate a strong, unguessable with great security.</p>

 ## Contents
 <p>The app has only 1 page which is index.html.
 In order to make it easier to work with, there are 2 Javascript files : the first one, ArrayList.js for list of arrays and the second one, script.js, for algorithm of password.
 And of course, styles.css for styling the app.</p>